kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 Use all the picture creation functions listed above (except `hgap` and `vgap`) to create and draw pictures.

 ### Picture Transformation
-You can transform pictures in the following main ways (every transformation below is shown via a tranformation object/function and a transformation method/command):
+You can transform pictures in the following main ways (via a tranformation object/function or a transformation method/command):

 | Transformation | Object/function | Method/command |
 | :--- | :--- | :--- |